Article

 Statistics on violence against NHS staff

-• Around one in seven (13.69 per cent) of all staff responding to the survey said they had experienced at least one incident of physical violence from patients, service users, their relatives or other members of the public in the last 12 months.
+• Around one in seven (14.38 per cent) of staff responding to the survey said they had experienced at least one incident of physical violence from patients, service users, their relatives or other members of the public in the last 12 months.

 • Staff within ambulance trusts continue to report the highest levels of violence.

-• On average, 25.15 per cent of staff responding to the survey experienced at least one incident of harassment, bullying or abuse from patients, service users, their relatives or other members of the public in the last 12 months.
+• On average, 25.08 per cent of respondents had experienced at least one incident of harassment, bullying or abuse from patients, service users, their relatives or other members of the public in the last 12 months.

-• There has been a slight increase in reporting of violence overall at work, with 73.62 per cent of staff surveyed reporting violence in 2022 compared to 72.47 per cent in 2022.
+• There has been a slight increase in reporting of violence at work overall, with 74.69 per cent of staff surveyed reporting violence in 2024, compared to 73.62 per cent in 2023.